fortrabbit/blog/mysql-json-column-with-laravel.md

 ---
 author: os
 created: 2020-12-08
 published: true
-title:        "MySQL with JSON in Laravel"
+title: MySQL with JSON in Laravel
-excerpt:      "Learn about JSON columns in MySQL and how to use them in Laravel."
+excerpt: Learn about JSON columns in MySQL and how to use them in Laravel.
-lead:         "Learn about JSON columns in MySQL and how to use them in Laravel."
+lead: Learn about JSON columns in MySQL and how to use them in Laravel.
-image:        'mysql-json-laravel.png'
+image: mysql-json-laravel.png
-imagecredit:  ''
+imagecredit: ""
+keywords:
+tags:
+  - php
+  - webdev
 ---